Pregnant woman sat on the bed taking supplements

 Folic Acid

-Folic acid is a form of folate (Vitamin B).
+Folic acid is a synthetic, lab-made form of folate (Vitamin B) that can be found in citrus fruits and vegetables.
 It helps our bodies make new cells.
 Folic acid is essential for the early stages of pregnancy for neural tube development.
 All people who can get pregnant should take 400 mcg of folic acid every day [4].

 Vitamin D